wash-n-dash/wash-n-dash.github.io/index.md

 [<img width="400px" src="docs/machineModal-M2.png">](http://washndash.meteorapp.com/#/machines)

-If you log in as a user with the role of administration then one of the additional pages available, the admin page, shows the table of machines with their corresponding number, machine type, location, and time remaining status.
+If you log in as a user with the role of administration, one of the additional pages available, the admin page, shows the table of machines with their corresponding number, machine type, location, and time remaining status.
 You are also able to toggle between enabled/disabled for each machine.

 [<img width="400px" src="docs/admin-M2.png">](http://washndash.meteorapp.com/#/admin)